-This approach is used to provide the basis for healthcare policy decisions, in particular as to how limited financial resources can best be distributed to medical interventions and technologies.
-The evaluation is carried out by interdisciplinary groups; they follow a standardised investigation matrix i.e. using clinical, epidemiological, healthcare finance and other information and methods.
+This approach was used to provide the basis for healthcare policy decisions, in particular as to how limited financial resources can best be distributed to medical interventions and technologies.
+The evaluation was carried out by interdisciplinary groups; they followed a standardised investigation matrix i.e. using clinical, epidemiological, healthcare finance and other information and methods.

-Examples of medical interventions and technologies are: diagnostic methods and treatments, medical devices, medicines, rehabilitation and prevention methods, as well as organisational and supporting systems in healthcare.
+Examples of medical interventions and technologies were: diagnostic methods and treatments, medical devices, medicines, rehabilitation and prevention methods, as well as organisational and supporting systems in healthcare.

-The Swiss Medical Board analyses and assesses preventive and diagnostic methods and therapeutic interventions from the perspective of medicine, economic considerations, ethics and the law.
-On this basis, recommendations are developed for political decision makers, medical specialists and other service providers.
-In selected cases, information leaflets are also published for patients.
+The Swiss Medical Board analysed and assessed preventive and diagnostic methods and therapeutic interventions from the perspective of medicine, economic considerations, ethics and the law.
+On this basis, recommendations were developed for political decision makers, medical specialists and other service providers.
+In selected cases, information leaflets were also published for patients.